-Lesson Title: How to Write a Five- Theme: Writing Paragraph Essay Practice Activity: PHL1-T3-W27-L106 Class: SSS 1
+Lesson Title: How to Write a Five- Paragraph Essay Theme: Writing Practice Activity: PHL1-T3-W27-L106 Class: SSS 1

-- 1. Identify the elements of a well-structured paragraph. - 2.
+- By the end of the lesson, you will be able to: - 1.
+Identify the elements of a well-structured paragraph. - 2.
 Identify the features of a 5-paragraph essay. - 3.
 Develop appropriate topic sentences. - 4.
 Write relevant and interesting titles.